Tag: Communion

 Genesis 12:1-7, Ruth 2:13–19, Job 31:24–32

-For many of us (if not most), the of Abram (who would become Abraham) doesn’t seem that significant from a strictly perspective.
+For many of us (if not most), the call of Abram (who would become Abraham) doesn’t seem that significant from a strictly human perspective.
 Yes, any of us would find being called by God significant, but the calling away from relatives and land is not so strange.
 This is not the case here.
-There is a with the land.
+There is a relationship with the land.
 The land of one’s ancestors.
 There is also the concept of leaving one’s family.

 American culture, especially Western American culture, has some significant breaks with the culture of Abram.
 The settler and/or explorer mentality which underlies much of American founding is not conducive to family roots, or least always staying near home.
 America celebrates individuality and individual freedom to culturally understand what God is having Abram do.
 The only exception to this break had been agricultural families, but with the increasing transformation from family to corporate farms, even that is going away.